anonymous-researcher77/Human_Wildlife_Encounter_Detection/README.md

 # Create python environment

-Here I will use Visual Studio Code and jupiter note books.
+Here I will use Visual Studio Code and Jupyter Notebook.

-The first step is to create a vertual environment to do this in the folder that you downloaded the github project.
+The first step is to create a virtual environment.

-In Visual Studio Code open the folder containing the project
+In Visual Studio Code, open the folder containing the project.

-Using 'ctrl + shift + p' then select interpreter and select you python instelation.
+Use 'ctrl + shift + p' then select 'Interpreter' and select your python installation.
 See image below.

 <img width="1920" height="1008" alt="image" src="https://github.com/user-attachments/assets/d36c9456-5d20-413f-8517-b6e21a2e3196" />

 <img width="1923" height="491" alt="image" src="https://github.com/user-attachments/assets/58a27b81-12ff-4dbf-bfeb-ec6ce0e0a01d" />

-Then using 'ctrl + shift + p' then select 'Python: Create Environment...' followed by 'Venu' followed by 'Python #.#.#'
+Then use 'ctrl + shift + p' to select 'Python: Create Environment...' followed by 'Venu' followed by 'Python #.#.#'

 <img width="1927" height="527" alt="image" src="https://github.com/user-attachments/assets/a56473d0-cc6e-421d-ad64-5a0b98eacccd" />